JPL-IMCE/gov.nasa.jpl.imce.oml.tables/README.md

 on [Bintray NPM](https://bintray.com/jpl-imce/gov.nasa.jpl.imce.npm/jpl-omf-schema-tables)
 and [Bintray Maven](https://bintray.com/jpl-imce/gov.nasa.jpl.imce/omf.schema.tables).

+## Polyglot interoperability of the OMF Schema tables.

+Java & Scala seem to be OK.

+For JavaScript, the accessors use the ScalaJS field names as functions; e.g.:

 ## Publishing to & resolving from bintray.com as a scoped NPM package.

 Publishing a scoped NPM package is important for using a combination of multiple NPM repositories